CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/decisions/_index.md

 ---
 title: "Decisions"
 linkTitle: "Decisions"
-description: "Blocks related to making decisions and branching the path a flow execution takes"
+description: "Blocks related to making decisions and branching the path a flow execution takes."
 ---